think less. Care less.

 You’ve got the colors.

-You just don’t know how to get there without losing two hours and your will to live.
+You just struggle to use them without losing two hours and your will to live.

 You're not alone, and you're not the problem.